FaraatarTID/NewsAnalyst/README.md

 ### Bot Not Responding

 1. Ensure the bot is running: `python run_local_bot.py`
-2. Check that no webhook is set: `python delete_webhook.py`
-3. Verify your `.env` file has correct API keys
+2. Verify your `.env` file has correct API keys
-4. Check the terminal for error messages
+3. Check the terminal for error messages

 ### No Results for Custom Topics